Businesses in every known industry, whether big or small, need capital to operate.

 To further understand cash flow loans, let us examine it against one of the common types of loans.

-Asset Based Loan like its name suggests is a type of debt financing that uses asset or property as a collateral.
+Asset Based Loan like its name suggests is a type of debt financing that uses asset or property as collateral.
 Companies usually apply for this if they need additional investment money to operate or if they have plans for expansion.

 In contrast, there is no asset or physical collateral needed in a cash flow loan.
 Your property is not placed in a situation where it can be taken by the lender.

-The only powers you are going to give the lender are interest rates and a partial control of your income.
+The only powers you are going to give the lender are interest rates and partial control of your income.